craig-davis/craig-davis.github.io/_posts/2018-10-31-Jeep-XJ-Illuminated-Extended-Idle-Switch.markdown

     imglink: /img/posts/xj-extended-idle/0281-into-harness.jpg
     caption: Route this wire to the relay location
     instruction: |
         After the wire has been added to the connector, you can connect a new grey wire to it and run that wire to the location where you'll be keeping your relay.
-My relay is currently in the engine bay, but it will soon be relocated to be under my dash.
-That relay will also be getting the positive source from the switch.
+My relay is under my dash attached to the firewall, and is grounded to G8.
+You'll find G8 at knee level in the area underneath the steering wheel.
+It's a common ground that other things use, and it's easiest to get to if you remove the trim panel and the metal shield behind that.

   - title: Connect this pin A12 to the relay
     img: /img/posts/xj-extended-idle/0282-extended-idle-relay.jpg